-Pursuant to the requirements of Section III.F.6 of the AOC SOW, the Dairy submitted to the U.S. Environmental Protection Agency (EPA) a Dairy Lagoon Review Report - Version 2 (ARCADIS, 2013) on August 8, 2013.
-As required by Section III.F.6 of the AOC SOW, the purpose of the Lagoon Review Report was to "provide(s) information, i.e., plans and specifications signed by a Washington State licensed professional engineer, that shows that existing lagoons are constructed to current WA NRCS 313 standards, including a soil permeability rate not to exceed 1×10-6 ("NRCS 313 standard")."
-The results of the Dairy Lagoon Review Report - Version 2 showed that no lagoons at the Dairy were constructed prior to the promulgation of the current 2004 WA NRCS Conservation Practice Standard No. 313 - Waste Storage Facility.
-Therefore, no documentation was found or expected to be found that showed the lagoons complied with the 2004 WA NRCS Conservation Practice Standard No. 313 foundation material permeability requirement.
+Pursuant to the requirements of Section III.F.6 of the AOC SOW, the Cow Palace Dairy submitted to the U.S. Environmental Protection Agency (EPA) a Cow Palace, LLC Lagoon Review Report -Version 2 (ARCADIS, 2013) on August 8, 2013.
+As required by Section III.F.6 of the AOC SOW, the purpose of the Lagoon Review Report was to "provide(s) information, i.e., plans and specifications signed by a State of Washington licensed professional engineer, that shows that existing lagoons are constructed to current WA NRCS 313 standards, including a soil permeability rate not to exceed 1×10-6 ("NRCS 313 standard")."
+The results of the Cow Palace, LLC Lagoon Review Report - Version 2 showed that Lagoon #4 was the only lagoon at the Cow Palace Dairy that was constructed after the promulgation of the current 2004 Washington (WA) NRCS Conservation Practice Standard No. 313 - Waste Storage Facility.
+Lagoon #4 was constructed in 2006.
+Sufficient design and construction guality assurance/guality control documentation was available to show that Lagoon #4 was constructed to have a soil foundation material permeability of 5.7×10-7 centimeters per second (cm/s).
+Because the remainder of lagoons at the Cow Palace Dairy were constructed prior to the promulgation of the 2004 WA NRCS Conservation Practice Standard No. 313 foundation material permeability requirement, no documentation was found or expected to be found that showed the lagoons complied with the 2004 WA NRCS Conservation Practice Standard No. 313 foundation material permeability requirement.